Rottnest Channel Swim: History

-First race - early years
+First races - early years

 Von Dincklages' swim led the Weekend Mail newspaper to hold the first organised race to the island later that year, in March 1956, which was completed by four participants.
 In the years to come, the first woman to swim to the island was 23-year-old Lesley Cherriman on 13 April 1969.
 She swam from Natural Jetty to North Mole and became the first female to complete a crossing, a feat she repeated on 18 February 1970 and again on 4 April 1971 from the mainland to Rottnest.

 In 1990, The Rottnest Channel Swim Association (RCSA) was formed with John Whitehead as its first president.
 Despite the modest success of the 1956 event, another organised race to the island would not be held until 23 February 1991, with sixteen solo swimmers and seven teams competing, a total of 44 swimmers.
 The solo event was won in 4:30:03 by Peter Galvin.
 The success of the swim led to it becoming an annual event.
-In 1994, the youngest swimmer to ever compete was Kutraleeswaran from Tamil Nadu, India, who completed the swim at the age of 13 in 1994.
+In 1994, Kutraleeswaran from Tamil Nadu, India became the youngest swimmer to ever compete in the race, who completed the swim at the age of 13.

 By 1996, the race had 52 solos, 34 duos, and 135 teams for a total of 660 swimmers.
 David O'Brien was winner, with Brian Parker second, and Shelley Taylor-Smith third.
 The RCSA president was John Guilfoyle.
 In 1998 the Rottnest Channel Swim had 1,150 participants, and officially became the world's biggest open water swimming event.